 Have some DVD movies and want to watch them on your MacBook (Pro), MacBook Air, etc. without the disc inserted into your Mac's hard drive?
 Want to transfer your favorite DVD movies to MacBook and put them in your iTunes library so that you can sync them to iPhone, iPad, iPod, etc.?
 If it is the case, then you are in the right place now.
 In this article, you'll learn how to rip DVD to MacBook Pro, MacBook Air, etc. friendly MP4, MOV, etc. with ease.

 To convert DVD movies to MacBook, you need a Mac DVD ripping tool.
-Here Aimersoft OS X DVD Ripper is highly recommended to help you rip DVD files to MacBook MP4, MOV, M4V, etc. with fast conversion speed and high output video quality on Mac OS X (including Lion and Mountain Lion).
+Here Aimersoft OS X DVD Ripper is highly recommended to help you rip DVD files to MacBook MP4, MOV, M4V, etc. with fast conversion speed and high output video quality on Mac OS X (including Mac OS X 10.6, 10.7, 10.8 Mountain Lion and 10.9 Mavericks).
 In addition, the built-in editor lets you personalize your video in clicks.
 Now download this program and follow the steps below to copy your DVD movies to MacBook with ease.